Asia shares mixed after tech rally takes S&P 500 near record

 Tech stocks across the S&P 500 climbed 0.5%, accounting for about two-thirds of the index's gain.
 Nvidia jumped 6.7% for one of the biggest gains in the index, and Microsoft added 0.7%.

 But losses for financial and energy stocks helped restrain the market’s gains.
-These areas tend to rise and fall with expectations for the economy, and they had been showing a bit more life in recent weeks in an encouraging sign for market watchers.
+These areas tend to rise and fall with expectations for the economy.

-Shares of several banks were under pressure Monday after Warren Buffett’s Berkshire Hathaway disclosed that it cut back its investments in them.
-Wells Fargo slumped 3.3% after the famed value investor trimmed Berkshire Hathaway’s ownership stake by about a quarter.

 Treasury yields moderated a bit, following the big run for the 10-year yield last week.
 It dipped to 0.68% from 0.71% late Friday.
 It had zoomed upward from 0.56% through last week.